wheelybird/luminary/docs/advanced.md

 ## Sending Emails

-LDAP User Manager can send emails when creating or updating accounts, and for account requests.
+Luminary can send emails when creating or updating accounts, and for account requests.

 ### Basic SMTP Configuration